hknd23/idcempy/CONTRIBUTING.md

 ## Bug Reports

 We use GitHub issues to track public bugs.
 Note that a bug can be reported by simply opening a new issue.
 An issue template for reporting bugs is available.
+Before openning a new issue, please check whether a similar issue has already been reported.
 A useful Bug Report is one that includes:

 - A summary or background.
 - Steps to reproduce.
 Please be as specific as possible in this regard.
-- Give sample code if you can.
+- Give sample code and screenshots if you can.
 This makes it easier to understand, track and correct the main issues that you are raising.
 - Briefly explain what you expected would happen and what actually transpired (contrary to your expectations).